Mindstormman06/adventure-blogs/README.md

 ## Features

-- **User Authentication**: Secure login, registration, and password hashing.
+- **User Authentication**: Secure login, registration, password hashing, and account verification.
-- **Post Creation**: Users can create posts with text, images, audio, and video.
+- **Post Creation**: Users can create posts with text, images, audio, video, and location.
 - **Email Verification**: Users must verify their email address before updating it.
 - **Profile Management**: Users can view and update their profile information.
 - **Admin Controls**: Admins can manage user roles and delete posts.